 Entering into sacred inner space helps us bridge our earthly consciousness with the spirit realm so we are better able to recognize and connect with our guides, and better able to interpret the messages they have for us.

-Sacred space and Intuition
+Sacred Inner Space and Intuition

 As we learn to develop a language with our higher selves and spirit guides, and our consciousness continues to expand to new heights and reach greater depths, our intuition is also strengthened; We may notice that we become more aware of synchronicities and patterns in our lives and become more attuned to the signs and symbols we receive from the Universe, helping us to make better decisions for ourselves and feel more confident in our choices.

-How to Find Your Sacred Space
+How to Find Your Sacred Inner Space

 - Start by sitting down or laying in a comfortable position where you won’t be disturbed for a little while.
-If you’d like, you can listen to some music such as Shamanic drumming or Om chanting — whatever you prefer that helps you to relax.
+If you’d like, you can listen to some music, such as Shamanic drumming or Om chanting — whatever you prefer that helps you to relax.

 - Take a few deep breaths and allow the tension in your body to slowly dissolve into the floor or chair beneath you.